-2. The Seller agrees to require, by written agreement, that its employees working on Projects, other than clerical and non-technical employees, agree to disclose promptly in writing to personnel identified as responsible for the administration of patent, each Subject Invention Made under this Agreement in order that the Buyer, on behalf of the Seller, can comply with the disclosure provisions of the prime OTA's Paragraph C of Article X, and to execute all papers necessary to file the patent applications on the Subject Invention, and establish the Government's rights in the Subject Invention.
+2. The Seller agrees to require, by written agreement, that its employees working on Projects, other than clerical and non-technical employees, agree to disclose promptly in writing to personnel identified as responsible for the administration of patent, each Subject Invention Made under this Agreement.
+Buyer and Seller must comply with the disclosure provisions of the prime OTA's Paragraph C of Article X, and to execute all papers necessary to file the patent applications on the Subject Invention, and establish the Government's rights in the Subject Invention.
 The Seller acknowledges and shall instruct its employees through employee agreements or other suitable educational programs, on the importance of reporting Inventions in sufficient time to permit the filing of patent applications prior to U.S. or foreign statutory bars.